RubixDev/syntastica/README.md

   get published to crates.io, and those that are, are usually very outdated.
   Thus, this collection is relatively limited.
 - <a name="syntastica-parsers-git" href="https://crates.io/crates/syntastica-parsers-git"><code>syntastica-parsers-git</code></a>
   is probably the best choice overall.
-It contains all supported languages, and [when WebAssembly compilation will be supported](#todo), this will be the collection to use.
+It contains all supported languages and is the only choice when targeting WebAssembly.
 It pulls pinned revisions of parser git repositories in the build script and links to the C and C++ parser sources.
 As such, it does not depend on the upstream parsers to have up-to-date Rust bindings.
 However, this way of fetching the parsers requires the `git` command to be accessible and internet access during compilation, which may not be desirable.
-Additionally, compilation can take very long, because there is no clean way to cache the fetched repositories between builds.
+Additionally, compilation can take very long unless you manually specify a cache directory that can be reused between builds.
+See the crate's docs for more information on that.
 - [`syntastica-parsers-gitdep`](https://github.com/RubixDev/syntastica/tree/main/syntastica-parsers-gitdep)
   is a mix of both of the above.
 It uses cargo git dependencies to fetch the parser repositories and depends on a remote Rust binding (which is why not